 In the case of testing a bi-fuel gas vehicle, both fuel types shall be used within the maximum of four (4) simulated failures at the discretion of the type-approval authority.

 6.4.1.2.
-Replacement of a catalyst with a deteriorated or defective catalyst or electronic simulation of a deteriorated or defective catalyst that results in emissions exceeding the NMHC limit given in paragraph 3.3.2. of Annex 11.
+Replacement of a catalyst with a deteriorated or defective catalyst or electronic simulation of a deteriorated or defective catalyst that results in emissions exceeding the NMHC limit given in paragraph 3.3.2. of this annex.

 6.4.1.3.
-An induced misfire condition according to the conditions for misfire monitoring given in paragraph 3.3.3.2. of Annex 11 that results in emissions exceeding any of the limits given in paragraph 3.3.2. of Annex 11.
+An induced misfire condition according to the conditions for misfire monitoring given in paragraph 3.3.3.2. of this annex that results in emissions exceeding any of the limits given in paragraph 3.3.2. of this annex.

 6.4.1.4.
-Replacement of an oxygen sensor with a deteriorated or defective oxygen sensor or electronic simulation of a deteriorated or defective oxygen sensor that results in emissions exceeding any of the limits given in paragraph 3.3.2. of Annex 11.
+Replacement of an oxygen sensor with a deteriorated or defective oxygen sensor or electronic simulation of a deteriorated or defective oxygen sensor that results in emissions exceeding any of the limits given in paragraph 3.3.2. of this annex.

 6.4.1.5.
 Electrical disconnection of the electronic evaporative purge control device (if equipped and if active on the selected fuel type).